Skip to main content

 Session Recovery

-In such scnearios, the user will be prompted to either generate the note or discard the session.
-If the user chooses to generate the note, the SDK will proceed with the note generation process as usual in the background.
+The user is prompted to either generate the note or discard the session.
+If the user chooses to generate the note, the SDK proceeds with note generation in the background.